saichandureddy/Flight-Price-Prediction/README.md

 ## Research Questions
 The aim of our study is to answer the below research questions:
-a) Does price vary with Airlines?
+1. Does price vary with Airlines?
-b) How is the price affected when tickets are bought in just 1 or 2 days before departure?
+2. How is the price affected when tickets are bought in just 1 or 2 days before departure?
-c) Does ticket price change based on the departure time and arrival time?
+3. Does ticket price change based on the departure time and arrival time?
-d) How the price changes with change in Source and Destination?
+4. How the price changes with change in Source and Destination?
-e) How does the ticket price vary between Economy and Business class?
+5. How does the ticket price vary between Economy and Business class?
-f) How does the price changes with number of stops in the travel?
+6. How does the price changes with number of stops in the travel?

 ## Exploratory Data Analysis